bruno-strandberg/MONA/data/README.md

 * honda_flux/                  - honda flux tables for the atmospheric flux class.

+* eff_mass/                    - files with effective mass histograms from the applications NMH/effective_mass

 * testing/                     - data used by/for NMH/tests scripts.

 pid_result_XXX.root file versions (from Steffen, thanks!)